mjd3502/SWEN-261-Final-Project/docs/DesignDoc.md

 ## Static Code Analysis

+The open source platform Sonar Qube was used to analyze and review our codebase.

 Sonar Qube highlighted several areas within our codebase that need improvements and/or changes.
 The main categories  flagged were:
 - Clean code attribute
 - Software Quality